qiime2/docs/source/tutorials/pd-mice.rst

    qiime demux summarize --help

-Based on the documentation, we should pass the demultiplexed sequences that we imported as the ``--i-data`` argument, since this takes a ``SequencesWithQuality]`` semantic type, and that’s the type of data we imported.
+Based on the documentation, we should pass the demultiplexed sequences that we imported as the ``--i-data`` argument, since this takes a ``SampleData[SequencesWithQuality]`` semantic type, and that’s the type of data we imported.
 We’ll specify the location we want the visualization by passing the output path to ``--o-visualization``.

 The help documentation is a good reference for any command, and the first place to look if you’re getting errors, especially errors about parameters.